hexwell/arch-installer/readme.md

 ## Install

 - Edit `conf/install.bash` on the created USB appropriately.
+- Edit `install.bash` on the created USB to enable/disable modules to your liking.
 - Edit `modules/install/pacstrap.bash` on the created USB to add/remove installation of packages to your taste.
 - Boot the USB using UEFI.